-The Black and the Blue; a Cop Reveals the Crimes, Racism, and Injustice in America’s Law Enforcement (Paperback and E-Book)
+The Black and the Blue; a Cop Reveals the Crimes, Racism, and Injustice in America’s Law Enforcement (E-Book)

 Longlisted for the PEN/John Kenneth Galbraith Award for Nonfiction